How to Become a Psychologist in New Hampshire

 Psychology Career Outlook in New Hampshire

-The Bureau of Labor Statistics reports that as of May 2011, there were 420 clinical, counseling and school psychologists in the state of New Hampshire.
-These psychologists earned an annual median wage of $64,490.
-The median wage is defined as the “center line,” which means that half of the psychologists in New Hampshire earned more than this amount while the other half earned less.
-Nationally, the lowest 10% of psychologists earned lower than $39,060 per year while the top 10% earned higher than $110,410.
+The Bureau of Labor Statistics reports that as of May 2022, there were 500 clinical, counseling, school, and other types of psychologists in the state of New Hampshire.
+These psychologists earned an annual average wage between $76,870 and $113,050 depending on specialty.
+Nationally, the lowest 10% of clinical and counseling psychologists earned lower than $42,760 per year while the top 10% earned higher than $168,790.

 Find information regarding tuition, financial aid, enrollment dates, and curriculum by requesting information from the programs below: